-- 78. The potential of information and communications technologies and various digital technologies as key enablers of development, and as critical components of innovative development solutions, is fully recognized in the 2030 Agenda.
-More needs to be done to strategically leverage these technologies to accelerate progress on the Sustainable Development Goals during the decade of action.
-Taking into account the importance of relevant content, skills and an enabling environment, information and services, are recognized for their potential to help empower people, enable wider exercise of human rights including freedom of expression, foster access to information and knowledge, open up employment and decent work opportunities, promote cultural diversity, expand access to learning, scientific knowledge and basic services. - 79.
-Recent years have seen a rapid acceleration in the application of digital technology for providing financial and other services in least developed countries.
-In Sub-Saharan Africa, 45 per cent of adults reported having a mobile money account in 2018, the highest rate of any region in the world.
-These advances have the potential to benefit women, youth, refugees and migrants as well as small and medium-sized enterprises and show promise for the development of wider inclusive digital economies and financial inclusion.
-However, least developed countries especially face difficulties in ensuring that the digital infrastructure, regulatory environment and viable business models that can drive financial inclusion and development of digital economies, as well as provide opportunities to increase domestic resource mobilization, are in place.
+78. The potential of information and communications technologies and various digital technologies as key enablers of development and as critical components of innovative development solutions has been fully recognized in the 2030 Agenda.
+More needs to be done to strategically leverage these technologies to accelerate progress on the Goals during the decade of action.
+Taking into account the importance of relevant content, skills and an enabling environment, information and communications technologies, including broadband Internet, mobile technologies and relevant applications and services, are recognized for their potential to help empower people, enable wider exercise of human rights, including freedom of expression, foster access to information and knowledge, open up employment and decent work opportunities, promote cultural diversity, and expand access to learning, scientific knowledge and basic services.

-80. The benefits of information and communications technologies are not automatic; to accelerate progress toward the Sustainable Development Goals, more action is required to ensure links of digital investments to acceleration priorities and provide greater support to those at risk of lagging behind.
+- 79. In recent years, there has been a rapid acceleration in the application of digital technology for providing financial and other services in least developed countries.
+In sub-Saharan Africa, 45 per cent of adults reported having a mobile money account in 2018, the highest rate in any region in the world.
+These advances have the potential to benefit women, youth, refugees and migrants as well as small and medium-sized enterprises, and show promise for the development of wider inclusive digital economies and financial inclusion.
+However, least developed countries especially face difficulties in ensuring that the digital infrastructure, regulatory environment and viable business models that can drive financial inclusion and development of digital economies, as well as provide opportunities to increase domestic resource mobilization, are in place. - 80.
+The benefits of information and communications technologies are not automatic; to accelerate progress towards achieving the Goals, more action is required to ensure linkages of digital investments to acceleration priorities and provide greater support to those at risk of lagging behind.
 Many developing countries, especially the least developed countries, are inadequately prepared to capture the opportunities emerging as a result of digitalization.
-Moreover, there is a risk that digitalization will widen income inequalities, as productivity gains may accrue mainly to a few, already wealthy and skilled enterprises and individuals.
+Moreover, there is a risk that digitalization will widen income inequalities, as productivity gains may accrue mainly to a few already wealthy and skilled enterprises and individuals.
 The net impact will depend on the level of development and digital readiness of countries and their stakeholders, as well as on the policies adopted and implemented at national, regional and international levels.
-The speed at which digital economies and societies are unfolding, and the significant gaps that remain between and across countries, underline the urgency of scaling-up global support for capacity building and technical assistance, as well as for digital governance that ensures the benefits of digital development are evenly shared.
+The speed at which digital economies and societies are unfolding, and the significant gaps that remain between and across countries, underline the urgency of scaling up global support for capacity-building and technical assistance, as well as for digital governance to ensure that the benefits of digital development are evenly shared.